 When making charitable contribution deductions, you can generally deduct up to 50% of your adjusted gross income.

 (but only if your itemizing your deductions)

-Your AGI is a good number to know, many things use AGI to qualify you such as, any type of financial loans, free and reduced meals for your children at school, many instituations will ask you for your taxes to obtain this number before they approve you for many different things.
+Your AGI is a good number to know, many things use AGI to qualify you such as any type of financial loans, free and reduced meals for your children at school, many institutions will ask you for your taxes to obtain this number before they approve you for many different things.